gateixeira/travel-guide-app/README.md

 # Travel Agent App - 100% Built with Copilot for demo purposes

+> Made with GitHub Copilot in 1h during a live demo

 An intelligent travel planning assistant that generates personalized daily itineraries using GPT.
 The app provides specific, actionable travel recommendations including actual places, attractions, and addresses for your destination.

 ## Features